sittimunirahar/document-verification-vue/ROADMAP.md

-### Refactoring or Improvement Plan
+### Remaining Tasks and Refactoring

-1. Improve UI
+1. Career component
+2. Document component
+3. Unit test
+4. e2e test
+5. Refactor code according to standard like naming etc, clean up code.
+6. Refactor and reconsider:
+  - vueuse
+  - composable
+7. Refactor and improve UI
   - Currently use plain CSS
   - Clean up CSS code
   - Try other figma plugins to extract CSS / vue code.
 Only used Locofy free plugin.
-- Use Vuetify or Tailwind UI
+  - Use Vuetify or Tailwind UI?

-2. Improve authentication.
+### Improvement Plan

+1. Implement proper authentication.
 Options like: JWT, Auth0, Firebase etc.

-3. Standardize, clean up code according to best practices.

-4.

-### Self improvement (to ask for advice)
+2. Revise and improve coding strategy

 - Unable to follow best practices directly as it's my first time using vue and I'm not totally proficient with typescript.
+- Strategy used:
+    - Plan and design the architecture
-- Strategy: code first with basic knowledge and basic idea of best practices (after skimming through documentation).
+    - Start coding with basic knowledge and idea of best practices (after skimming through documentation).
+    - Clean up once the features all working.
 - Limited time to commit on planning and coding.

+ ** what can be improved? can share your way of tackling new project with new language?